jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 ## MOOCs
 [Massive Open Online Courses](https://en.wikipedia.org/wiki/Massive_open_online_course) (MOOCs) were all the rage about fifteen years ago.
 They started when Stanford opened an AI course online for free, but without credit.
-About 100,000 people signed up.
+Over 100,000 people signed up.
-Academia saw online students as a means to educate those who could not easily receive a first class education, such as: those who couldn't afford it, those who couldn't dedicate a lot of time toward it or those were not did not live near a university.
+Academia saw online access as a means to educate those who could not easily receive a first class education, such as: those who couldn't afford it, those who couldn't dedicate a lot of time toward it or those were not did not live near a university.
 Students only needed a device, such as a smartphone or PC and an internet connection.

 Courses were mostly an online version of the in-class university courses.